-SAMBT provides everyone that has been trained on its O&M course with white canes, and other devices for the blind.
-As SAMBT works in under-privileged areas it does not charge the individual for training or assistive devices.
+SAMBT provides all our clients with white canes, and other assistive devices for the blind.
+We do not charge our clients for either the training or assistive devices as appropriate.

 SAMBT practitioners are able to provide an Early Childhood Intervention service.
 This includes training and guiding parents and caregivers on how to stimulate the normal development of their blind child; ensuring that other professionals such as social workers and occupational therapists are involved; advising and assisting with schooling issues; etc. Parents of blind pre-school children are helped with and given new hope for their child’s future.

-SAMBT also provides clients with basic counselling and referrals to other professionals, institutions or services.
+We also provide clients with basic counselling and referrals to other professionals, institutions or services.

-SAMBT has sponsored the training of O&M practitioners at the College of Orientation and Mobility and employed them on qualifying.
+SAMBT has in the past sponsored the training of O&M practitioners at the College of Orientation and Mobility and employed them on qualifying.

 How is SAMBT Governed and Managed?

 SAMBT is always looking for new partners.
-Partners can support a single training programme or several programmes, help with the purchasing of assistive devices or sponsor the training of one individual child attending a school for the blind or fund the training of one blind adult.
+Partners can support a single training programme or several programmes, help with the purchasing of assistive devices or fund the training of one individual child attending a school for the blind or the training of one blind adult.